Raja Isteri Pengiran Anak Saleha Hospital: History

-RIPAS Hospital, named after Raja Isteri (Queen Consort) Pengiran Anak Saleha, was formally inaugurated on 28 August 1984, the same year Brunei attained independence.
+RIPAS Hospital, named after Raja Isteri Queen Saleha, was formally inaugurated on 28 August 1984, the same year Brunei attained independence.
 The B$162 million facility replaced the overcrowded Rumah Sakit Besar, which was unable to meet the growing medical and health needs of the nation.
 Since its inception, RIPAS Hospital has played a pivotal role in providing healthcare services to the public.

 In October 2002, the Clinical Psychology Unit was established.
 As part of the 10th National Development Plan (RKN 10), RIPAS Hospital underwent considerable upgrades, including the construction of the Women and Children's Centre and the development of new roads to alleviate traffic congestion.
 These expansions increased the hospital's capacity, particularly with a 45% increase in the children's ward beds and a 51% increase in the maternity ward, ensuring better facilities to accommodate the growing patient demand.

 The B$69 million Women and Children's Centre at RIPAS Hospital, completed as part of the earlier RKN 9, was officially inaugurated in December 2014.
 This 11-story building is dedicated to services for women and children and was formally launched in 2015.
 In addition to the Women and Children's Centre, RIPAS Hospital's Accident and Emergency Department has undergone significant expansion since 2015, increasing both space and equipment to improve service delivery.

 Further renovations and expansions began in November 2016, with a focus on enhancing the Acute Medical Unit and Emergency Department.
 These improvements included adding a day care center, increasing bed capacity, and expanding treatment areas to reduce wait times and improve patient care.
 Looking ahead, RIPAS Hospital plans to construct a new 500-bed block and modernise its 40-year-old facility as part of a broader infrastructural development.
 These initiatives, along with the establishment of new health facilities and a national reference laboratory, are supported by significant funding from the Ministry of Health's proposed 2024–2025 budget, which also prioritises the use of digital technology to enhance healthcare delivery.